BenaroyaResearch/primary_T_MPRA/ho_et_al_analysis_data/motifbreakr/README.md

 https://www.syngoportal.org/convert

 This takes a long time but the results will be worth it.
-Use NCBI entrez Gene
+Use NCBI entrez Gene.
+I have included the gene ID map if you want to skip this step.